Want to turn your natural hair growth into turbo-drive?

 That’s why growing natural hair always feels like a slow process because your lengths are sneakily disappearing into a densely packed crown of curls.

 Is Curl Shrinkage Playing A Trick On You?

 Most likely, yes.

-Curly hair can shrink up to 75% of its actual length, giving the illusion of shorter hair, stagnated growth, or inability to retain length.
+Curly hair can shrink up to 90% of its stretch-out length, giving the illusion of shorter hair, stagnated growth, or inability to retain length.